Master the art of how people and organizations learn

 15 credits (five courses), required for all candidates, focus on theoretical foundations of education and fundamentals of design.
 These courses include extensive exposure to research literature investigating the efficacy of media for educational applications, since it is the ability to understand and apply research that allows instructional designers to bridge the gap between theory and practice.

-Individuals select an additional 9 credits (three courses), according to their own areas of interest.
+Individuals select an additional 12 credits (four courses), according to their own areas of interest.
 Topics include in-depth theoretical and practical aspects of producing educational resources (e.g., web design; design of online courses; video production; interactive digital media) with hands-on use of specific software applications.
 Other elective options explore the process of selecting, implementing and evaluating digital resources for instruction in a range of environments (K–12; higher education; industry and nonprofit organizations; informal learning, and creating accessible materials for individuals with diverse learning needs).

 The required 3-credit (one course) capstone experience includes: